 Poron from Sally the Witch.
 More exactly, when she throws a tantrum and starts crying (she is a little girl no older than five), her magical powers go haywire and start warping whatever's left in her surroundings.

 For that matter, Yuki and Ryouko, as well.
 Their powers aren't as rule-breaking as Haruhi's, but they can still launch MySQL injections into reality.
 To take this to a greater degree, in Disappearance they can even hijack Haruhi's unlimited power!
 The difference between Haruhi and the Interfaces is that Haruhi can create "data" out of nothing while the Interfaces can "only" alter existing data.
+That's why, in-universe, the Interfaces are treated as Reality Warpers while Haruhi herself is considered, well, basically a God, if not "the" God.

 Related to the trope notes above, there is a good reason why Haruhi can get away with being a protagonist and a Reality Warper; She has no idea what she is or what power she holds.
 Most of her warping is done through childishly wishing something to be different.